matthew-brett/barts-setup/barts_setup.md

 ![Projector placement](images/projector_placement.jpg)

-See below for the section on *adjusting the projector*, when it has warmed up, and it has display signal coming from the MACBOOK.
+See below for the section on *adjusting the projector*, when it has warmed up, and it is sending display signal to the MACBOOK.

 ### Clergy monitor